23 Mixed and Hierarchical Models

 Definition 23.1 (Mixed model) A mixed model is a linear model written as \[ Y_i = \underbrace{\beta\T X_i}_{\text{fixed effects}} + \underbrace{\gamma\T Z_i}_{\text{random effects}} + e_i, \] where \(\beta \in \R^p\) is a fixed population parameter, \(X_i \in \R^p\) is a vector of known covariates, \(\gamma \in \R^q\) is a vector of random effects, and \(Z_i \in \R^q\) is another vector of known covariates.
 Crucially, \(\gamma\) is a random variable that is assumed to be drawn from a particular distribution.
 One can also write the model in matrix form as \[ \Y = \beta\T \X + \gamma\T \Z + e. \]

-Transforming a particular model into a mixed model simply requires translating its features into columns of \(X\) and \(Z\), just as we did with ordinary linear models in Chapter 7.
+Transforming a particular model into a mixed model simply requires translating its predictors into regressors represented as columns of \(X\) and \(Z\), just as we did with ordinary linear models in Chapter 7.

 In each case we have written the model to make the mean of the random effects zero, so their mean is estimated as a fixed effect.
 This is convenient because the software we use for estimation defaults to setting the mean of all random effects to zero.